Step 5. Configuring Object Storage Repositories

-An object storage repository is a repository intended for long-term data storage and based on either a cloud solution or an S3 compatible storage solution.
+An object storage repository is a repository intended for long-term data storage.
+It can be based on either a cloud solution or an S3 compatible storage solution.
+Configuring an object storage repositories is an optional step.

 Veeam Backup & Replication supports the following types of object storage repositories: